 The Application Process

 Q: Classes begin next week.
-Is it to late to apply for admission?
+Is it too late to apply for admission?

 Q. Do I need to take the GMAT or GRE?

 A. We encourage all prospective graduate students to take the GRE or GMAT.
-If you are applying for a Master’s Degree in Accounting, you must submit GMAT scores by the time you have completed six (6) graduate credits.
-You also need to submit GMAT or GRE scores if applying for an assistantship.
+You must submit GMAT or GRE scores if applying for an assistantship.
 You can find more information about the tests by reviewing the GMAT Handbook, GMAT test score data, GRE test score data, or downloadable GRE PowerPrep II software.